Seasawher/mathlib4-help/docs/tactics.md

 The proofs produced by `decide_cbv` only use the three standard axioms.
 In particular, they do not require trust in the correctness of the code generator.

-This tactic is experimental and its behavior is likely to change in upcoming releases of Lean.

 ## decreasing_tactic
 Defined in: `tacticDecreasing_tactic`